 The 2018 Scholarship and Golf Classic will honor recipients who are longtime supporters of Catholic higher education and the students at GCU.

 Sister Diane Szubrowski, RSM, ’68 and the Sisters of Mercy will receive the 2018 Joseph E. Buckelew Service Award.
 Sister Diane, a 1968 graduate of Georgian Court, serves as a donor relations volunteer at the university and is an ardent supporter of GCU students.
 She spent her formative years as an elementary school teacher, administrator, and principal at schools operated by the Sisters of Mercy.
-In addition, she served as president of the New Jersey Regional Community of the Sisters of Mercy of the Americas, and has served as a board member for GCU, Mercy Center in Asbury Park, and the American Cancer Society of the Jersey Shore.
+In addition, she served as president of the New Jersey Regional Community of the Sisters of Mercy of the Americas, and has served as a board member for GCU, Scully Registration and Finance Center in Asbury Park, and the American Cancer Society of the Jersey Shore.

 The university’s 2018 Corporate Service Award will go to J. Knipper and Company, the largest provider of pharmaceutical sampling management services.
 The company, which is dedicated to improving peoples’ lives by providing healthcare marketing solutions to pharmaceutical, biotech, life sciences, and medical device, has worked alongside GCU for many years.
 The company has supported GCU scholarship recipients, assisted with internships, been involved with business mentoring and more.